 Best Fujifilm Camera

-You may be wondering why I felt compelled to write a whole buyers guide on Fuji cameras.
+You may be wondering why I felt compelled to write a whole buyers guide on the best Fuji camera.
 The truth is, I’ve been shooting Fujifilm for years, but still have trouble understanding their product line!

 Maybe you’re the same?
 At the time of writing, Fujifilm offers no less than 33 X series bodies.